suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 Another attack concerns battery exhaustion.
 An attacker may swap detached payloads and thereby force the device to process a wrong payload.
-While this attack will be detected the device has performed energy-expensive flash operations already.
-These operations may reduce the lifetime of devices when they are battery powered.
+While this attack will be detected, a device may have performed energy-expensive flash operations already.
+These operations may reduce the lifetime of devices when they are battery powered Iot devices.
+See
+{{flash}} for further discussion about IoT devices using flash memory.

 Including the digest of the encrypted payload allows the device to detect a battery exhaustion attack before energy consuming decryption